What do the clubs say they stand for?

 Irrespective of whether it was called “interpretation” instead of bias, and “affirmative action ” instead of cheating, statistics clearly showed that the Bulldogs rode their free kicks into the finals, through the finals and even into the grand final.

 In the grand final against the Sydney Swans, the umpiring was so horrendous that it was impossible for the AFL to pretend that something didn't stink.
 Overall, the Western Bulldogs received 20 free kicks to the Swans’ eight.
 The differential of 12 was the biggest in a grand final since the three-umpire system was introduced in 1994.
-Furthermore, throughout the game, Bulldog players consistently through themselves head first at the legs of opposing Swans’ players in a way that was outside of the rules and extremely dangerous as it can break bones and tear leg tendons.
+Furthermore, throughout the game, Bulldog players consistently threw themselves head first at the legs of opposing Swans’ players in a way that was extremely dangerous as it can break bones and tear leg tendons.
 No free kicks were paid.
 The ploy continued until a key Swans player suffered medial ligament damage which ended his match after his knees had been taken from beneath him.
 At that point, the Grand Final was lost.
 Although free kicks are sometimes let go in order to keep the game flowing, generally umpires draw a line on safety.
 In the grand final, they didn't when it would have required the Bulldogs being penalised.

 It seemed that with the AFL not wanting to favour the dogs with even more money off the field, it had decided that it was on the field where help would be directed.
 Just like the corruption that sorrounded their entry into the AFL, the Bulldogs' victory showed that the more things change, the more the stay the same.